Call: the main Capitol line at: (202) 224-3121 (the TTY line is 202-224-3091).

 - From there, the call will go directly to your elected official’s office.

 - Once you have made contact with the office, you can use this script:

 Hello, this is [Name].
 I’m a resident of [Town, State] and [I/my child/sister/friend/co-worker etc] is a person with a disability who relies on Medicaid for health care and services to live and participate in the community.

-The tax bill also contains numerous provisions that would hurt people with disabilities.
-And it would repeal the ACA’s individual mandate, which would cause millions of people to lose insurance or pay significant premium increases and undermine protections for people with pre-existing conditions.
+The tax bill would repeal the ACA’s individual mandate, which would cause millions of people to lose insurance or pay significant premium increases and undermine protections for people with pre-existing conditions.
 The bill also includes provisions that will hurt people with disabilities, like reducing the tax credit for developing drugs for rare diseases.

-I am asking [Representative’s Name] to vote no on this tax bill and to commit to protecting Medicaid, Medicare and other critical programs from cuts.
+I am asking [Member of Congress’ Name] to vote no on this tax bill and to commit to protecting Medicaid, Medicare and other critical programs from cuts.